+24/11/2021 Editor's note: One administration expressed its reservations about the structure and purpose of this document.

 1 Introduction

-[The frequency band 1 240-1 300 MHz is allocated worldwide to the amateur service on a secondary basis and has been used for a range of applications.
+The frequency band 1 240-1 300 MHz is allocated worldwide to the amateur service on a secondary basis and has been used for a range of applications.
 The amateur-satellite service (Earth-to-space) may operate in the frequency band 1 260-1 270 MHz under No. 5.282 of the Radio Regulations.

-The frequency band 1 240-1 300 MHz is also allocated worldwide to the radionavigation-satellite service (RNSS) in the space-to-Earth direction on a primary basis.
+The frequency band 1 240-1 300 MHz is also allocated worldwide to the Radionavigation-Satellite Service (RNSS) in the space-to-Earth direction on a primary basis.
 Many RNSS systems are operational and various types of RNSS receivers are being in use.
 Report ITU-R M.2458 summarizes the RNSS applications in this frequency band.

-Some cases of harmful interference caused by emissions from the stations in the amateur service into RNSS (space-to-Earth) receivers have been observed.
-Furthermore, number of similar interference cases may be increased, unless proper guidelines to protect RNSS (space-to-Earth) from the amateur and amateur-satellite services are implemented.
-Thus, this potential interference issues need to be studied.
+Some cases of harmful interference to RNSS (space-to-Earth) receivers from emissions by stations in the amateur service have been observed.
+Furthermore, the number of interference cases may increase unless proper guidelines to protect RNSS (space-to-Earth) from the amateur and amateur-satellite services are implemented.
+Thus, this potential interference issue need to be studied.

-In this regard, Resolution 774 (WRC-19) invites ITU-R to study possible technical and operational measures to ensure the protection of RNSS (space-to-Earth) receivers from the amateur and amateur-satellite services in the frequency band 1 240-1 300 MHz, without considering the removal of these amateur and amateur-satellite service allocations.]
+In this regard, Resolution 774 (WRC-19) invites ITU-R to study possible technical and operational measures to ensure the protection of RNSS (space-to-Earth) receivers from the amateur and amateur-satellite services in the frequency band 1 240-1 300 MHz, without considering the removal of these amateur and amateur-satellite service allocations.

 TABLE OF CONTENTS